Episode #409 (Originally aired 11/04/16)

 had a,

 obviously, a prominent seat at the table in Congress.
+It's bipartisan.

 Some of the reforms that we've tried to initiate,

-for example, on the school lunch program, have actually made some progress on this front, and Michelle deserves a lot of credit for it, as do a bunch of organizations that have worked on this.
+for example on the school lunch program, have actually made some progress on this front and Michelle deserves a lot of credit for it, as do a bunch of organizations that have worked on this.

 I will tell you, and this may be controversial in some of your audience, it is important to look at the science on this stuff.
+So when it comes to antibiotics, for example, the science is clear.

-We pump our animals full of it and that's not just a problem in terms of what we're we're ingesting it's also a problem that more and more
+We pump our animals full of it and that's not just a problem in terms of what we're ingesting it's also a problem that more and more

-you know bacteria is becoming resistant to antibiotics
+you know bacteria is becoming

 but in some cases like for example the GMO debate